Main Content start here

 Recent Developments

-• In September 2024, Biffa completed the acquisition of L&S Waste Management, a leading construction and demolition (C&D) waste operator in Hampshire.
-Established in 1997, L&S serves major South Coast cities, including Southampton and Portsmouth.
-The business operates two C&D recycling facilities with a combined capacity of 225,000 tonnes annually, alongside a fleet of 91 vehicles.
-This acquisition supports Biffa’s strategy to expand low-carbon recycling solutions and increase recycled materials for the construction industry.
-L&S will continue to operate under its existing brand, strengthening Biffa’s presence across the UK.
+• In September 2024, Biffa, a leading sustainable waste management company, completed the acquisition of L&S Waste Management, a prominent construction and demolition waste operator based in Hampshire.
+This transaction included the transfer of two material recovery facilities with a combined annual capacity of 225,000 tonnes, a transfer station, and a fleet of 91 collection vehicles.
+The deal reinforced the company's strategy to expand its low-carbon recycling solutions for industrial customers and increase the availability of recycled products for the construction industry, solidifying its presence on the South Coast of England.

 Key Market Players